juns-hwang/Build-your-own-world/README.md

-# Build your own world! - 2d Tile Game
+# Build your own world! - 2D tile game

 Designed and implemented a world generator engine that takes in a specific seed number to randomly generate an explorable, 2D tile-based world using Java Object Oriented Programming.